 For fans of Casio, the Fx-980GII is a solution that brings ease and convenience to science and mathematics.
 With a full slate of features, this graphing calculator from Casio allows for clear and crisp graphing and data analysis.
 You are also able to see your results on the display screen that is also backlit for greater visibility in low light.

-Using the Casio Fx-9860GII is a simple process even with complex equations and expressions which you can actually replicate in the same form as in textbooks.
+Using the Casio Fx-9860GII is a simple process.
 Its USB cable allows you to share data and programs with your peers and teachers.
 This graphing calculator is suitable for Algebraic, Geometric, Trigonometric, Calculus, and Statistical courses.

-It is also used for the sciences – Physics, Chemistry, and Biology, as well as business and accounting programs.
-You are permitted to use this graphing calculator on the ACT, SAT, and PSAT/NMSQT entrance examinations for college.
+It is also used for the Sciences – Physics, Chemistry, and Biology, as well as business and accounting programs.
+Use this graphing calculator on the ACT, SAT, and PSAT/NMSQT entrance examinations for college.

 - Features a high number of functions including REF/RREF, unit conversion, random integers, regressions, nine new probability, chi-squared GOF, graph x=f(y) and bar graphs & pie charts;